 Federal regulations require schools to use the date the student begins the withdrawal process as the "date of withdrawal."
-Holyoke Community College defines the date the student begins the withdrawal process as the date the student obtains the Course/College Withdrawal form from the Student Records Office with the intention to completely withdraw from school, or the date that the student officially notifies a designated office, such as the Student Records Office or the Dean of Students Office, of his or her intent to withdraw.
+Holyoke Community College defines the date the student begins the withdrawal process as the date the student obtains the Course/College Withdrawal form from the Student Records Office with the intention to completely withdraw from school.
 If a student stops attending, and fails to officially withdraw from classes, the school normally uses the 50% point of the term as the "withdrawal date," although a different date may be used if the school has received a last date of attendance from an instructor.